romulus31/SymfonyPlatformGit/README.md

 SymfonyPlatformGit
 ==================

-a great website to make adverts
+a great website to make adverts with the famous Framework Symfony 2